aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-html/_index.md

 }
 ```

-## **Error Handling**
+### Error Codes

-- **400 Bad Request**: Invalid URL.
+- **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
-- **401 Unauthorized**: Authentication failed or no credentials were provided.
+- **401 Unauthorized**: Invalid access token.
+Or invalid client id and secret.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The spreadsheet file not accessible.
-- **500 Server Error**: An anomaly occurred while obtaining conversion data for the spreadsheet.
+- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## **Usage Scenarios**

-## **Key Features and Benefits**

-- **Cloud-Native Conversion**: Convert local files directly in the cloud, eliminating the need for cloud storage.
-- **Resource Efficiency**: No requirement to upload files to the cloud, saving valuable storage space.
-- **Streamlined Workflow**: Easily convert local spreadsheets to HTML format directly through cloud services without any intermediate steps.

-## **OpenAPI Specification**
+## Why should you use the Convert Range to Html API?

+- No need for cloud storage, reducing the burden on cloud resources.
+- Development can be quickly completed through the existing SDK.

+## How to Use the Convert Range to Html API with SDKs?

+### OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToHtml) provides a publicly accessible programming interface, enabling you to carry out REST interactions directly from a web browser.

-## **Excel API SDK**
+### Use Aspose.Cells Cloud SDKs

-Utilizing an SDK is the most efficient way to accelerate development.
-An SDK handles low-level details, allowing you to concentrate on your project objectives.
+Using the SDK is the best way to accelerate development.
+The SDK handles the underlying details, allowing you to simply implement convert spreadsheet/Excel range to html for cells with minimal code.
 Please visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: